Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Introduction

 Many interesting problems in engineering can be modeled as hybrid dynamical systems, meaning that they involve both continuous and discrete evolution in state \cite{Back_Guckenheimer_Myers_1993,LygerosJohansson2003,goebel2009hybrid, johnson2016hybrid}.
 These systems can be hybrid, e.g.\ due to physical contact, a result of digital logic circuits, or they can be triggered by control -- reacting to sensor feedback or switching control modes.
 Meanwhile, most of the tools that exist for planning, estimation, control, and learning assume continuous (if not smooth) systems.
 A common strategy to adapt tools that were designed for smooth systems to hybrid systems is to minimize the effect of discontinuities \cite{invariant_impact_control,dbhop} e.g.\ by slowing down to near zero velocity at the time of an impact event \cite{raibert1989dynamically}.
 However, these strategies do not make use of the underlying dynamics of the system and only seek to mitigate them.
 This may work out for certain fully actuated systems, but many hybrid systems of interest are underactuated and cannot always cancel out the discontinuous dynamics.

 Rather than assuming continuous dynamics, we present tools that account for the effects of discrete events.
 Often, discrete events are called ``jumps'' or ``resets'' that map state from one continuous domain to another.
-The key to capturing hybrid events is to both model what occurs at the moment of reset and what happens to neighboring trajectories (variations) that reset at different times.
+The key to capturing hybrid events is to both model what occurs at the moment of reset and what happens to initial variations, whose trajectories we will refer to as perturbed trajectories, that reset at different times.
 One might think that analyzing the evolution of these variations simply requires linearization of the dynamics by taking the Jacobian of the reset map, but this only captures part of the story.
 It is just as important to capture the variation that arises from changes in reset timing.
 If the hybrid modes have different dynamics at the boundary, then trajectories that spend a different amount of time in each mode will result in changes in variation.

 The \emph{saltation matrix}, sometimes referred to as the jump matrix, captures the total variation caused by both event timing and reset dynamics and is the key tool to understanding the evolution of trajectories near a hybrid event up to first order.
 The saltation matrix originally appeared in \cite[Eq.
 3.5]{AIZERMAN19581065}, where it was used to analyze the stability of periodic motions.
 Other major works include \cite{filippov1988book,leine2004dynamics,Ivanov1998-ff}.
 It provides essential information about event driven hybrid systems that can be used for stability analysis as well as for creating efficient estimation and control algorithms \cite{paper:kong-skf-2021,paper:kong-ilqr-2021,paper:kong-hybrid-2022,paper:payne-uncertainty-2022,paper:zhu-hybrid-2022,rijnen2015optimal,rijnen2019hybrid,saccon2014sensitivity}.
 The word ``saltation'' directly translates to ``leap'' from Latin -- which closely matches to the ``jump'' name for the hybrid events -- and is also used to describe how sand particles ``leap'' along the ground when blown by wind in the desert \cite{owen1964saltation}.